paradigmxyz/spice/README.md

 #### How do I set my Dune API key?
 `spice` looks for a Dune API key in the `DUNE_API_KEY` environment variable.

+#### Does `spice` work with a Dune free account?

+Yes.
+But to fetch the result of large queries, you may need to remove the "250k datapoints per request" limitation in your account settings on the Dune website.

 #### Which endpoints does this package support?
 `spice` interacts only with Dune's SQL-related API endpoints, documented [here](https://docs.dune.com/api-reference/executions/execution-object).